tombh/total-viewsheds/README.md

           [default: 0.001]

+      --compute <The method of running the kernel>
+          Where to run the kernel calculations

+          [default: vulkan]

+          Possible values:
+          - cpu:    Normally on the CPU
+          - vulkan: A SPIRV shader run on the GPU via Vulkan
+          - cuda:   TBC

+      --output-dir <Directory to save output to>
+          Path to save the heatmap of the total viewshed surfaces

+          [default: ./]

   -h, --help
           Print help (see a summary with '-h')
 ```

+## Building Vulkan shader
+* Install `cargo-gpu`: `cargo install --git https://github.com/rust-gpu/cargo-gpu cargo-gpu`
+* Compile: `cargo gpu build --shader-crate crates/shader`

+Note that the pre-compiled shader already comes with the source code (at `crates/shader/total_viewsheds_kernel.spv`).
+So you only need to compile the shader if you're developing it.

 ## License
 The license is the same as that used for the original paper's sample code: https://github.com/SihamTabik/Total_Viewshed